- You know deep in your soul that God is for you. No matter what the circumstances.

 - You have connection because you have also chosen authenticity.
 You are willing to be seen, be vulnerably seen.

-- You are able to make a Plan B when Plan A blows up because you have the tenacity about yourself to know that you are worthy of something good happening to you.
+- You are able to make a Plan B when Plan A blows up because you have the tenacity to know that you are worthy of something good happening to you.

 - You let go of the “supposed to’s.”
 Even the “supposed to” about how your life turned out.
 Or how “God is supposed to…”